bgatellier/scodi/README.md

 Scodi is a tool that centralize the use of famous web quality measurement services ([_Google Lighthouse_](https://pagespeed.web.dev/), [_GreenIT Analysis_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/)) in a unique CLI.

-With his modular approach, it makes easy to process the analysis results into a database to track metrics over time, or send them into a communication tool like _Slack_.
+With his modular approach, it makes easy to process the analysis results into a database to track metrics over time.

 Moreover the command-line interface allows a smooth integration into a CI/CD chain.